Balakumar777/Create-a-react-application-using-Webpack-configuration/README.md

 Open application folder

-NPM i
+NPM i && npm start to navigate to http://localhost:3000

-Open browser and navigate to http://localhost:3000
+npm build for taking build files using webpack